anhfactor/refi-near-hackathon/docs/setup-environment.md

 ## Contracts deployment

 We are going to deploy contracts on the local instance.
-From the `contrats` folder run
+From the `contracts` folder run

 ```sh
 make deploy